Terms and Conditions

 2.6 The Hotel makes no warranty or guarantee that the Guest will have exclusive use of the Hotel premises or any of the facilities of the Hotel.
 The Hotel reserves the right to accept more than one event on any particular day.

-2.8 Dinner inclusive package allowance is £35.00 per person, any additional amount will incur a supplement.
-Beverages not included.
+2.8 Dinner inclusive package allowance is up to £35.00 per adult, any additional amount will incur a supplement and must be paid for on departure.
+Dinner allowance excludes beverages.

 3. CHECK IN & CHECKOUT